Moving from early years to primary school

 Supporting your child

-This transition is important to your child's emotional wellbeing and achievements.
+The phase transfer is important to your child's emotional wellbeing and achievements.
 The move can be full of excitement and anxiety for you and your child.
 You should keep an open conversation with your child which allows them to:

 - become familiar with the idea of moving on to school